Helping our partners craft thoughtful responses to pressing social issues

-CAPD’s mission is to help foundations, community collaborations and organizations and governments and public systems craft and execute thoughtful responses to pressing social issues.
+CAPD’s mission is to help foundations, communities, organizations and public systems craft and execute thoughtful responses to pressing social issues.
 The central theme of our work is positive social change and our goal is to help those we work with develop their capacity to make change.

 Founded in 1988, our work is national in scope and includes research and evaluation, strategic planning, and policy analysis.
 Our work is characterized by a “theory of change” approach, focus on results and outcomes, and a racialized perspective.

-We are excited to announce the launch of the Racial Equity Tools website.
+We are pleased to direct you to the Racial Equity Tools website.